CMOS Forum Help

 - Thread View

 The Chicago Manual of Style Online Forum allows you to create both a buddy list and an ignore list of other users.
 Adding other users to your buddy list allows you to visit their profiles or send them private messages more quickly.
 Adding other users to your ignore list blocks any posts or private messages from those users.
-To add someone to your buddy list or ignore list, click on the “Forum Settings” link in the gray box at the top of any forum page and then select “Buddy/Ignore List” from the menu on the left.
+To add someone to your buddy list or ignore list, click on the “Forum Settings” link at the top of any forum page and then select “Buddy/Ignore List” from the menu on the left.
 You can then add other users to either list.

 The Chicago Manual of Style Online Forum allows you to exchange private messages with other users.
 The system works in much the same way as an e-mail account but is internal to the forum and not connected to the e-mail address associated with your Chicago Manual of Style Online account.
 To send a private message to another user, click on the “PM” button that appears below any post created by that user, or click on the Private Message link in the user’s profile.
-To get to your private messages account, click on the “Forum Settings” link in the gray box at the top of any forum page and select the desired link under “Messenger” in the menu on the left—Compose, Inbox, Sent Items, Drafts, or Trash Can.
+To get to your private messages account, click on the “Forum Settings” link at the top of any forum page and select the desired link under “Messenger” in the menu on the left—Compose, Inbox, Sent Items, Drafts, or Trash Can.
 The “Edit Options” link in that same menu takes you to a page that allows you to block other users from sending you private messages or to receive notification when a new private message is sent to you.

 To keep track of whether a private message you have sent has been read by the recipient, choose the option “Track Message: Monitor this message to see when it is read” while composing the message.
 You can then view the status of the message by clicking on “Tracking” in the menu on the left of your Forum Settings page.

 The Chicago Manual of Style Online Forum allows you to send e-mail messages to other forum users.
 To send an e-mail to another user, click on the “E-mail” button that appears below any post created by that user, or click on the E-mail link in the user’s profile.
 You will not be able to see the user’s e-mail address, but recipients of any e-mails you send through the forum will see the e-mail address associated with your Chicago Manual of Style Online account in the messages they receive.
 By default, your profile will be set up to block all users from sending you e-mails.
-If you want to allow e-mails, click on the “Forum Settings” link in the gray box at the top of any forum page, choose “Edit Options” from the menu on the left, and then uncheck the “Hide your e-mail from other members” box under “Messaging and Notification.”
+If you want to allow e-mails, click on the “Forum Settings” link at the top of any forum page, choose “Edit Options” from the menu on the left, and then uncheck the “Hide your e-mail from other members” box under “Messaging and Notification.”

 The screen name of the forum moderator is CMOSModerator; the name appears in red and bears the title “Moderator” below it.
 You can contact the forum moderator directly with questions or comments by sending a private message through the forum.
 You can also notify the moderator of an inappropriate post by clicking the “Report Post” button on the right side of your screen immediately below the post.